OwenMelbz/change-log-now/README.md

 The key of the entry is the heading, and the value of the entry is the trigger word.

+The order you define the triggers within your config, will be the order they appear as headings in your changelog.

 ### Pluralisation

 By default, we pluralise your trigger word before using it as a heading e.g. `Bug` becomes `Bugs` - you can